+-Do I have to buy an annual parking permit to park on campus and must I park on campus?

 +-I don’t drive to campus or I use an alternate means of transportation.
 Can I waive the parking permit fee?

 Yes.
 Parking fees may be waived on-line at Vehicle Registration during the first three weeks of each semester.
 Only new/transfer students, faculty or staff, entering in the spring semester qualify to waive the parking fee in the second semester.
 The deadline to waive (in each semester) is 5:00 p.m.
-Friday of the third week of classes.
+Sunday at the end of the third week of classes.
 Because there are occasions where a person who signed a waiver may have to drive they are allowed to buy a visitor pass from a dispenser up to three times per semester.
 Anyone discovered driving more than the three allowed exceptions or anyone signing a waiver and found parking in the neighborhood will be subject to a $500.00 fine.
 Additionally, students in violation of this policy will be subject to sanctions through the student conduct system.
 Faculty violators will be reported to the Provost and Staff violators will be referred to Human resources

 +-I waived my parking fee but now have to drive to the university.
 Can I reverse the waiver and obtain a parking permit?